tflori/angular-translator/docs/TranslateLogHandler.md

   - `"Params have to be an object"` - When you give anything else than an object to translateParams attribute.

 ## Info messages
-Actually there exists 4 info messages:
+Currently there exists 4 info messages:

 - In TranslateService
   - `"Language <lang> got detected"` - When language got detected on initialization.